I was a TV writer and subeditor for British newspapers and magazines for more than a decade.

 Thora Hird was the star of this series set in a Salvation Army Citadel in the fictional town of Brigthorpe, Yorkshire.
 She played Captain Emily Ridley, a stalwart member of the Salvation Army for 42 years, stationed to a new post where she is determined to flush out the sin of the populace, assisted by her non-too-bright niece Alice, played by Patsy Rowlands.

-The series ran from 29 April 1983 to 21 December 1984.
-It was the second collaboration between Hird and writer Dick Sharples.
-They had previously worked together on comedy series In Loving Memory.
+The series ran from April 29, 1983, to December 21, 1984, and was the second collaboration between Hird and writer Dick Sharples.
+They previously worked together on the comedy series, In Loving Memory.

-An excellent, classic of character-driven comedy from the writer Eric Chappell.
+An excellent, character-driven comedy from the writer Eric Chappell, Rising Damp ran from September 2, 1974, to May 9, 1978.
 Leonard Rossiter plays Rigsby, the mean-spirited, miserly landlord of a run-down Victorian house in Leeds, Yorkshire (though this magically becomes London on the film version).
 Estranged from his wife, racist, ultra-conservative, self-regarding and snobbish, Rigsby is the butt of most of the jokes in the series.
 Most plots revolve around his fantasy idea of himself, or around his amorous desires for his tenant Miss Jones.

 The tenants of his shabby bedsits include amiable medical student Alan Moore (played by Richard Beckinsale of The Lovers and Porridge), Ruth Jones (Frances de la Tour of Big School), a whimsical spinster and Phillip (Don Warrington of Murder in Paradise) who is - horror of horrors as far as Rigsby is concerned - black.